CaffeinatedDave/theunicornkitchen.github.io/_posts/2020-05-10-no-churn-mint-ice-cream.md

 author:     Debbie
 date:       2020-01-11 12:00:00
 summary:    An ice cream recipe for if you do not have an ice cream maker
-category:   Ice Cream
+category:   Dessert
-tags:       ice cream, mint
+tags:       dessert, ice cream, mint
 preptime:   8 hours
 cooktime:   0
 skilllevel: 2